rushilgala/CS126/README.md

 # CS126
-CS126 (Design of Information Structures) Module at the University of Warwick
+This is my code for the "Witter" application for the CS126 Module at [DCS - University of Warwick](http://www2.warwick.ac.uk/fac/sci/dcs/)

+Date completed: 11th March 2016